LofiTurtle/Mesh2Craft/README.md

 ## TODO

 * Option to auto-select root when a face is selected.
-* Ability to use fuel tanks instead of structural panels, to make small models easier to work with.
 * Possibly support wireframe models using cylindrical fuel tanks.

 ## Known Issues